-Return the log of the inverse Wishart density for symmetric and positive-definite matrix W given degrees of freedom ν and symmetric and positive-definite scale matrix Σ .
+Return the log of the inverse Wishart density for symmetric and positive-definite matrix W given degrees of freedom nu and symmetric and positive-definite scale matrix Sigma.

-'''

-real inv_wishart_lupdf(matrix W | real nu, matrix Sigma)
+real 'inv_wishart_lupdf'(matrix W | real nu, matrix Sigma)

-'''

-Return the log of the inverse Wishart density for symmetric and positive-definite matrix W given degrees of freedom ν and symmetric and positive-definite scale matrix Σ dropping constant additive terms.
+Return the log of the inverse Wishart density for symmetric and positive-definite matrix W given degrees of freedom nu and symmetric and positive-definite scale matrix $Sigma$ dropping constant additive terms.

-'''

 matrix inv_wishart_rng(real nu, matrix Sigma)

-'''

-Generate an inverse Wishart variate with degrees of freedom ν and symmetric and positive-definite scale matrix Σ ; may only be used in transformed data and generated quantities blocks.
+Generate an inverse Wishart variate with degrees of freedom nu and symmetric and positive-definite scale matrix $Sigma$; may only be used in transformed data and generated quantities blocks.

-28.4.
+29.4.
 Inverse Wishart distribution, Cholesky Parameterization if and only if